-ICMA GBP category Eligibility Criteria UN SDGs EU Taxonomy 5 Green Buildings Financing or refinancing of new or existing residential buildings in the Netherlands: Buildings built before 31 December 2020 with at least an Energy Performance Certificate (EPC) class A Buildings built before 31 December 2020 belonging to the top 15% of the Dutch building stock based on Primary Energy Demand (PED)6 Buildings built after 31 December 2020 with a Primary Energy Demand at least 10% lower than the threshold for Nearly Zero-Energy Buildings ("NZEB") in the Dutch market 11 services and the services are services and the services are services and the services and the services and the services are services and the services and the services are services and the s Substantial contribution to Climate Change Mitigation Art.
-16 (1.b) 7 : 7.1.1 Construction of new buildings 8 7.7 Acquisition and ownership obuildings Buildings that have been renovated, resulting in a reduction of Primary Energy Demand of at least 30% Buildings that have been renovated meeting the criteria for major renovation9 7 WINDOWS AND 7.2 Renovation of existing buildings
+ICMA GBP category Eligibility Criteria UN SDGs EU Taxonomy 5 Green Buildings Financing or refinancing of new or existing residential buildings in the Netherlands: Buildings built before 31 December 2020 with at least an Energy Performance Certificate (EPC) class A Buildings built before 31 December 2020 belonging to the top 15% of the Dutch building stock based on Primary Energy Demand (PED)6 Buildings built after 31 December 2020 with a Primary Energy Demand at least 10% lower than the threshold for Nearly Zero-Energy Buildings ("NZEB") in the Dutch market 11 Mindeworth.
+A Min Substantial contribution to Climate Change Mitigation Art.
+10 (1.b) 7 : 7.1.1 Construction of new buildings 8 7.7 Acquisition and ownership of buildings Buildings that have been renovated, resulting in a reduction of Primary Energy Demand of at least 30% Buildings that have been renovated meeting the criteria for major renovation9 7 sermant and Substitute Control of Control 7.2 Renovation of existing buildings